 This option is available for some salmon rivers or river systems.
 If there is no provision to register your salmon, you must contact the regional office.

 Salmon registration logbook

 We recommend that you use the Angler’s Logbook if you fish for salmon in zones 23 and 24, located in the Nord-du-Québec region.

 The logbook can be used to register your catch, and also:

 - to obtain instructions for taking part in the collection of information used to manage the species in the zones in question.

 Please note that other special rules may apply if you fish in the Nord-du-Québec region.

 Because salmon rivers are usually managed by an organization of some kind, different sectors of the same river may have status as a ZEC, a wildlife reserve, a provincial park, an outfitter with exclusive rights or a private property.
 Special conditions may therefore apply, depending on the specific location of the watercourse.
 In addition to the general rules (fishing periods, quotas and limits, authorized gear), you must therefore make sure you comply with the requirements of the fishing territory concerned.

 You have free access to salmon rivers or sectors of salmon rivers that are not managed by an organization or located on private property.

-In a salmon river, you are not permitted to fish:
+In a salmon river, you are not allowed to fish: